pretix/pretix-docs/docs/topics/payment/index.md

 ## Troubleshooting

-__A payment provider does not show up in [Your Event] → "Settings" → "Payment"__ Navigate to [Your Event] → "Settings" → "Plugins" and open the "payment providers" tab.
+__A payment provider does not show up in [Your Event] → "Settings" → "Payment":__
+Navigate to [Your Event] → "Settings" → "Plugins" and open the "payment providers" tab.
 Enable the corresponding plugin.
 Make sure it has the green "✓ Active" tag next to it.

-__A payment provider does not show up in your test shop/Customers cannot select a payment method during their purchase__ Navigate to [Your Event] → "Settings" → "Payment" and open the "payment" tab.
+__A payment provider does not show up in your test shop/Customers cannot select a payment method during their purchase:__
+Navigate to [Your Event] → "Settings" → "Payment" and open the "payment" tab.
 Click the :btn:⚙ Settings: button next to the payment provider that isn't showing up in the shop.
 Check the "☑ Enable payment method" box.